Margaret Benn Walsh: Life

 There were very few British women in India as generally they could only arrive at their own expense.
 One estimate places the number at the order of 250.
 She received two proposals of marriage and she met John Benn.

 She returned to England on the Dublin with John Benn and they were married just after they landed in 1787.
 Her husband had worked as assistant to her brother Francis Fowke where he had been the East India Company's Resident in Benares.

 In 1795 her erstwhile guardian John Walsh died and left his estate to her.
 Although she had married John Benn in 1786 and he had a fortune of £80,000.
 They changed their names to Walsh to acknowledge the Walsh inheritance.
 They already had a daughter and when they had a son in 1798 he was named John Walsh.
 Her husband became an M.P. and a baronet and her son would be Baron Ormathwaite.
 The Walsh fortune had been left to her with the requirement that the estate should be transferred to her son when he came of age.

 Margaret kept a diary and her son also wrote about the pleasure that she and her husband obtained from living and improving Warfield.
 The house had been built for a bachelor but it was now expanded to cope with a family.
 Margaret's mathematical and organisation skills combined with her husband's interest and "frugality" made substantial alterations to the property, although Margaret would give all the credit to her husband.

-She lived at various less grand location after she left Warfield Park to her son's family.
+She lived at various less-grand locations after she left Warfield Park to her son's family.